digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### end-date

-If applicable, the date that the tree preservation order was no longer in effect, written in `YYYY-MM-DD` format.
+If applicable, the date that the tree preservation order was revoked, written in `YYYY-MM-DD` format.
 If it's still in effect, leave the cell blank.

 Example: `1999-01-20`